agiledev-students-spring-2023/git-workflow-practice-fruitrobo/README.md

 Edits by Kefan Xiao:
 This is a really nice article on ChatGPT and you certainly wrote down some amazing thoughts!
 Yes.
 I think ChatGPT is a great invention as well!
 It definitely can help us with a variety of things!

+Edits by Akhil Kotamraju:
+I also liked this article, thanks for sharing!
+I wanted to learn more about chatGPT, and I like how this article points out its flaws, and where it may mess up, rather than giving a unblemished view off the tool.
+The one thing I wonder, which I wish the article talked about is what seperates chatGPT from other online tools.